Why Chose a Fellowship Trained Mohs Surgeon?

 What Should I Expect After Mohs Surgery?

 As with any surgery, you can expect some bruising, swelling and pain.
 You will have some activity restrictions following the surgery.
-Dr. Golden will go over more details with you during your consultation visit.
+More details will be discussed with you during your consultation visit.